 Supporting private-funded land purchase in critical wildlife habitats for consolidation of these lands with PAs:

 WCS-India facilitates purchase of lands within the PAs for willing families who want to voluntarily relocate outside the PA.
 The land thus purchased is handed over to the Forest Department and the Forest Department notifies and integrates it into the existing PA system.

 Expansion of the Protected Area Network in Western Ghats

 WCS-India provides support to the initiatives of the Forest Department in the expansion of the Protected Area Network.
-We support government efforts in identification and prioritization of critical wildlife habitats and facilitate consolidation of these areas within Protected Areas.
+We support government efforts in the identification and prioritization of critical wildlife habitats and facilitate the consolidation of these areas within Protected Areas.

 Tiger and prey monitoring in Western Ghats